sologenic/com-fs-asset-model/README.md

 # Asset List

-The asset list proto provides all the functionality required to interact with the amm store.
+The asset list proto provides all the functionality required to interact with the asset store.

 ## Building the protos